 Occupational Safety and Health Administration (OSHA)

-OSHA has revised its previous enforcement guidance for the recording of cases of coronavirus.
+OSHA also issued Revised Enforcement Guidance for Recording Cases of COVID-19 effective May 26, 2020, concerning the recordkeeping requirements of 29 C.F.R Part 1904 pertaining to the recording of occupational illnesses, specifically cases of COVID-19.
 Under OSHA’s recordkeeping requirements in 29 C.F.R.
 Section 1904, coronavirus is a recordable illness, and an employer is responsible for recording a coronavirus case, if the case:

 - is confirmed as a coronavirus illness;

 - is work-related as defined by 29 C.F.R.
 Section 1904.5; and

 - involves one or more of the general recording criteria in 29 C.F.R.
 Section 1904.7, such as medical treatment beyond first aid or days away from work.

 Under the new policy, OSHA will enforce the recordkeeping requirements of 29 C.F.R.
 Section 1904 in cases of employee coronavirus illnesses that are work-related.
 OSHA’s guidance emphasizes that an employer must make reasonable efforts, based on the evidence reasonably available to it, to ascertain whether a particular case of coronavirus is work related; if the employer evidences good faith in doing so, OSHA will exercise enforcement leniency.
 Our analysis of this new policy can be found here.